Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/File_exit_Start_here/after_transfer_interruption.md

 - Request by the
     user function during one of the previous stages (ret1 = 9)

-If the user function manages file accessing, it must de- allocate the file and save the zwork working area for subsequent restarting purposes, before handing back control to {{< TransferCFT/axwayvariablesComponentShortName  >}}.
+If the user function manages file accessing, it must de-allocate the file and save the zwork working area for subsequent restarting purposes, before handing back control to {{< TransferCFT/axwayvariablesComponentShortName  >}}.

 ### Fields to define

 | Field  | Description  |
 | --- | --- |